- Analyze the growth policies of low-income countries seeking to improve standards of living

 There are macroeconomic policies and prescriptions that might alleviate the extreme poverty and low standard of living.
 However, many of these countries lack the economic and legal stability, along with market-oriented institutions, needed to provide a fertile climate for domestic economic growth and to attract foreign investment.
 Thus, macroeconomic policies for low income economies are vastly different from those of the high income economies.
 The World Bank has made it a priority to combat poverty and raise overall income levels through 2030.
 One of the key obstacles to achieving this is the political instability that seems to be a common feature of low-income countries.

-Figure 19.5 shows the ten lowest income countries as ranked by The World Bank in 2013.
+Figure 19.5 shows the ten lowest income countries as ranked by The World Bank in 2020.
 These countries share some common traits, the most significant of which is the recent failures of their governments to provide a legal framework for economic growth.
-Ethiopia and Eritrea recently ended a long-standing war in 2000.
-Civil and ethnic wars have plagued countries such as Burundi and Liberia.
+Civil and ethnic wars have impacted Burundi.
 Command economies, corruption, as well as political factionalism and infighting are commonly adopted elements in these low-income countries.
 The Democratic Republic of the Congo (often referred to as “Congo”) is a resource-wealthy country that has not been able to increase its subsistence standard of living due to the political environment.

-For example, the average citizen of Burundi, the lowest-income country, subsists on $150 per year (adjusted to 2005 dollars).
-According to data collected by the Central Intelligence Agency in its CIA Factbook, as of 2013, 90% of Burundi’s population is agrarian, with coffee and tea as the main income producing crop.
-Only one in two children attends school and, as shown in Figure 19.6, many are not in schools comparable to what is found in developed countries.
-The CIA Factbook also estimates that 15% of Burundi’s population suffers from HIV/AIDS.
-Political instability has made it difficult for Burundi to make significant headway toward growth, as verified by the electrification of only 2% of households and 42% of its national income coming from foreign aid.
+For example, the average citizen of Burundi, a low-income country, subsists on $239 per year (adjusted to 2020 dollars).
+According to Central Intelligence Agency data in its CIA Factbook, as of 2021, 85% of Burundi’s population is agrarian, with bananas as the main income producing crop.
+Only one in two children attends school and, as Figure 19.6 shows, many are not in schools comparable to what occurs in developed countries.
+Political instability has made it difficult for Burundi to make significant headway toward growth, as verified by the electrification of only 11% of households and 40% of its national income coming from foreign aid.

 Other low-income countries share similar stories.
 These countries have found it difficult to generate investments for themselves or to find foreign investors willing to put up the money for more than the basic needs.
 Foreign aid and external investment comprise significant portions of the income in these economies, but are not sufficient to allow for the capital accumulation necessary to invest in physical and human capital.
-But is foreign aid always a contributor to economic growth?
-It can be a controversial issue, as the next Clear it Up feature points out.
+However, is foreign aid always a contributor to economic growth?

 Does foreign aid to low-income countries work?